THE ORVAL BREWERY IS ONE OF THE TEN TRAPPIST BREWERIES IN EXISTENCE:

 Tasting Orval Beer

 After the Abbey visit, our next stop was a local inn where Orval beer is served and we all got to enjoy this much-loved Trappist beer with some Orval cheese.
 The Abbey Shop does not sell any beer but you can buy the cheeses there, if you’re prepared to buy in 500 gms and 1 kilogram blocks.
-Whereas the monks don’t get involved in producing the beer, they are involved in the cheese making.Looking forward to your comments...
+Whereas the monks don’t get involved in producing the beer, they are involved in the cheese making.What do you think?
+Please comment below to tell me.